i30817/rhdndat/README.rst

   --force               This option forces a recalculation and store of
                         checksum (in unix, on windows the calculation always happens).
   --ext TEXT            Lowercase ROM extensions to find names of.
-This option
-                        can be passed more than once (once per extension).
+                        This option can be passed more than once (once per extension).
+Note that you can ommit this argument to get the predefined list.
+Needs dolphin-tool (from the dolphin
+                        emulator) in the $PATH to check rvz files.
-                        Note that you can ommit this argument to get the predefined list, and also note that 'cue' is not a valid ROM.
-You should always strive to use the part of the rom that has a unique identifier, for cds with multiple tracks track 1, but since we can't select only track 1, 'bin'.  [default: a78, hdi, fdi, ngc, ws, wsc, pce, bin, gb, gba, gbc, n64, v64, z64, 3ds, nds, nes, lnx, fds, sfc, nsp, 32x, gg, sms, md, iso, dim, adf, ipf] --install-completion  Install completion for the current shell.
+                        [default: a78, hdi, fdi, ngc, ws, wsc, pce, gb, gba, gbc, n64, v64, z64, 3ds, nds, nes, lnx, fds, sfc, nsp, 32x, gg, sms, md, iso, dim, adf, ipf, dsi, cue, gdi, rvz] --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.